BabakBar/AutoSpendTracker/README.md

 # Smart Auto Spend Tracker!

-## Introduction
+## Intro

 Hola!
-I'm thrilled to share a special project that made my life in Mexico simpler and more fun.
+I'm thrilled to share this project that made my life in Mexico simpler and more fun.
 Moving from Europe, I found myself juggling expenses across different currencies – day-to-day costs in MXN Peso, some in EURO, and subscriptions in Dollars.
 It was the perfect opportunity to blend some Python, Cloud, and power of AI to craft a auto-spending tracker.

 ## Project Overview